deftio/quikdown/README.md

 ## Supported Markdown

-QuikDown supports a practical subset of CommonMark:
+quikdown supports a practical subset of CommonMark:

 ### Text Formatting
 - **Bold**: `**text**` or `__text__`